versionone/mssql-snapshot/README.md

 the directory mentioned.
 There are many different ways to accomplish this goal.
 If you need guidance, see the following resource:  https://msdn.microsoft.com/en-us/library/ms143504.aspx

+Also, you must make sure that TCP/IP protocol is enabled.
+By default, this protocol disabled on install.
+For further details, please see:  https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-or-disable-a-server-network-protocol.

 ## Usage